 But how does this theme resonate with trans people of faith?
-Has being more visible helped trans Jews, like me, in the UK and worldwide?
+Has been more visible helped trans Jews, like me, in the UK and worldwide?

 In the past two years we have certainly seen increased global coverage of trans issues in the mainstream media, and celebrity coming out stories a la Caitlyn Jenner.

 Visibility has certainly has had the effect that most people nowadays would have come across the word transgender.
 It helps.
 But does it help everyone?
 And has this ‘mainstreaming’ made things better overall?